entropy-z/entropy-z.github.io/_posts/2024-11-07-advanced-module-stomping-heap-stack-enc.md

 } STOMP_AGRS, *PSTOMP_ARGS;
 ```

 (In the injection code responsible for loading the DLL, we will start with a simple POC, loading the DLL "**chakra.dll**", ...)
-In the injection code, we will start with a simple POC by loading a DLL called chakra.dll, first, we will load it using the API [LoadLibraryEx](https://learn.microsoft.com/pt-br/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) passing **DONT_RESOLVE_DLL_REFERENCES**
+In the injection code, we will start with a simple POC by loading a DLL called **chakra.dll**, first, we will load it using the API [LoadLibraryEx](https://learn.microsoft.com/pt-br/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) passing **DONT_RESOLVE_DLL_REFERENCES**

 ```c
     MmBase = Instance.Win32.LoadLibraryExA( "chakra.dll", NULL, DONT_RESOLVE_DLL_REFERENCES );